Myanmar–Taiwan relations

 Myanmar–Taiwan relations refers to the international relations between Myanmar and the Republic of China.
-There are no official relations between the two countries, as Myanmar only recognizes the People's Republic of China.
+There are no official relations between the two countries, as Myanmar only recognizes the People's Republic of China (PRC) and considers Taiwan to be an integral part of the PRC.

 History

 In 1949, following the end of the Chinese Civil War, some Kuomintang soldiers fled and took a stronghold in Northern Thailand and Myanmar with support from the US.
 With support from the PRC, Myanmar accused the Republic of China of "invading" Myanmar, and issued an appeal to the United Nations.
 After many negotiations, all Kuomintang soldiers in Myanmar were sent to Northern Thailand.
 Kuomintang soldiers helped Thailand fight communist rebels, and prevented a left revolution in Thailand, which led to the King of Thailand, Bhumibol Adulyadej, giving Kuomintang soldiers special amnesty for entitlement in Thailand, whilst some left for Taiwan.

 Historically, the Republic of China has claimed parts of Myanmar's Kachin State as its own territory.

 On 8 June 1950, Myanmar recognized the People's Republic of China as the legitimate China.